lemonad/cv-hockey-shot/docs/_posts/2018-11-02-homography.md

 each shot since the canvas could potentially be repositioned by the player in between each shot.

-This fixed almost all problems but, of course, one of the initial frames was bad, which can be seen below.
-This causes the initial position to be off and even though the Kalman filter slowly adjusts itself to a good representation of the canvas corners, this takes much more time than the six frames I had alloted.
+At first, this appeared to be a working fix but then I noticed that the initial frame was bad for a round (see below).
+This caused the starting points to be off and even though the Kalman filter slowly adjusted itself to a good representation of the canvas corners, it took much more time than the six frames I had alloted.
 Why not let it run 60 frames?
 Because calculating the homography based on SIFT and brute force matching is a choice of precision rather than processing time.

 <figure>
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/bad-initial-homography.png"